 Dedicated servers for dedicated things

-News published on Saturday, February 18, 2023 (about 3 months, 2 weeks, and 5 days ago)
+News published on Saturday, February 18, 2023 (one year, 5 months, and one week ago)

 I run a web server and an email server (MTA, MUA and MSA) on one virtual machine.
 I have learned this is probably a mistake.
 I'm slowly changing my setup so I have one server do one thing; an email server should just do email.
 A web server should just do web stuff.
 The problem is the more services running on a server, there seems to be a disproportionate rise in complexity when an issue emerges.
 I would imagine for an experienced and seasoned system administrator, this is obvious.
 But I am learning, and curious, and always exploring things.
 Today that's what I've learned.